lugatuic/lug-docs/rfc0000-lug-constitution.md

 Reasons for assigning a member poor standing status:

-- Failure to pay any annual dues deemed required by members
+- Failure to pay any annual dues deemed required of members
 - two
 - three